mend/renovate-ce-ee/docs/README.md

 This folder serves to document Renovate Pro specifically and not to duplicate anything that is relevant and can be found in the [Renovate OSS repository](https://github.com/renovateapp/renovate).

+These files are included as part of the [Renovate Docs](https://renovatebot.com/docs) website.

-1. [Overview](1-overview.md): Downloading, Versioning, Releasing, Upgrading
+1. [Overview](overview.md): Downloading, Versioning, Releasing, Upgrading

-2. [Configuration](2-configuration.md): App installation, Pro configuration, core configuration
+2. [Configuration](configuration.md): App installation, Pro configuration, core configuration

-3. [Advanced](3-advanced.md): Advanced description of architecture and capabilities
+3. [Advanced](advanced.md): Advanced description of architecture and capabilities